isaac-sim/IsaacLab/docs/source/tutorials/00_empty.rst

    ./orbit.sh -p source/standalone/demo/play_empty.py

-This should open a stage with a ground plane and lights spawned at the specified locations.
 The simulation should be playing and the stage should be rendering.
 To stop the simulation, you can either close the window, or press the ``STOP`` button in the UI, or press ``Ctrl+C`` in the terminal.

-Now that we have a basic understanding of how to run a simulation, let's move on to the next tutorial where we will learn how to add a robot to the stage.
+Now that we have a basic understanding of how to run a simulation, let's move on to the next tutorial where we will learn how to add a assets to the stage.